+1) Physical Education

-- k.
-Kindergarten Screening: Each school must administer the statewide kindergarten screening to each kindergarten student in the District within the first 30 school days of each school year.
-(F.S.
-1002.69 (1)) - I. Physical Education: Elementary students, grades K-5 shall have 150 minutes of physical education (F.S.
+Elementary students, grades K-5, shall have 150 minutes of physical education (F.S.
 1003.455(3)) each week to be delivered as 30 consecutive minutes per day.
-Physical Education is defined as the development and maintenance of skills related to strength, agility, flexibility, movement, and stamina, including dance; the development of knowledge and sills regarding nutrition and physical fitness as part of healthy lifestyle; and the development of positive attitudes regarding sound nutrition and physical activity as a component of personal well-being (F.S.
+Physical Education is defined as the development and maintenance of skills related to strength, agility, flexibility, movement, and stamina, including dance; the development of knowledge and skills regarding nutrition and physical fitness as part of a healthy lifestyle; and the development of positive attitudes regarding sound nutrition and physical activity as a component of personal well-being (F.S.
 1003.01(16)).
 Related services, such as physical therapy, may not be considered physical education for students with disabilities.
 Adaptive or specially designed PE may be counted towards the requirement for students with severe and profound disabilities.
 This requirement shall be waived for a student who meets one of the following criteria: (F.S.
+1003.455)

-1003.455) - (1) The student is enrolled or required to enroll in a remedial course. - (2) The student's parent indicates in writing to the school that: - (a) The student's parent requests that the student enroll in another course from among those courses offered as options by the District; or - (b) The student in participating in physical activities outside the school day, which are equal to or in excess of the mandated requirement. - C. ELEMENTARY STUDENTS' RIGHT TO INSTRUCTIONS: Remedial and supplemental instructional resources will be allocated first to students in elementary schools who are deficient in reading by the end of the third grade and then to students who fail to meet achievement performance levels required or promotion (F.S.
+- (1) The student is enrolled or required to enroll in a remedial course. - (2) The student's parent indicates in writing to the school that: - (a) The parent requests that the student enroll in another course from among those courses offered as options by the District; or - (b) The student is participating in physical activities outside the school day, which are equal to or in excess of the mandated requirement.

+C. ELEMENTARY STUDENTS' RIGHT TO INSTRUCTION

+Remedial and supplemental instructional resources will be allocated first to students in elementary schools who are deficient in reading by the end of the third grade and then to students who fail to meet achievement performance levels required for promotion (F.S.
 1008.25(3)).
 Each student who does not meet minimum performance expectations for the statewide assessment tests in reading, writing, science and mathematics must continue remedial instruction with supplemental instruction until expectations are met.
 (F.S.
-1998.25 (4)(c)).
+1008.25 (4)(c))